izumiFinance/izumi-docs/docs/source/iZiSwap/SDK/examples/quoter_and_swap/search_path.rst

 The only difference of these two modes while doing path searching can be viewed in :ref:`this subsection <diff_for_exact_output>`

+**Notice** currently, searching path function can only search paths only with V3-pools!!

 1. Some imports
 -----------------------------------------------------------